 Carmelo lies opposite the Parana Delta where the Rio Uruguay becomes the Rio de la Plata.

 Dating from 1860 it is a great place for yachting, boating and exploring the delta.
-The Santuario del Carmen at Lavelleja and El Carmen dates from 1830 and the Casa de Ignacio Barrios once belonged to one of San Martin’s lieutenants, a signer of Uruguay’s declaration of independence.
+The Santuario del Carmen at Lavalleja and El Carmen dates from 1830 and the Casa de Ignacio Barrios once belonged to one of San Martin’s lieutenants, a signer of Uruguay’s declaration of independence.

 It is a pleasant little town with a tree lined avenue leading to the first swing bridge built in Uruguay.
 The local economy depends on tourism, livestock and agriculture — and the local wines have a good reputation.